CAIDA/stardust-docker/README.md

 To create and start a user container on the VM, run

-	sudo ./create-stardust-user.sh <username> [ <password> ]
+	sudo ./create-stardust-user.sh -u <username> [ -p <password> ]
+                [ -k sshpubkeyfile ] [ -V volumesize ]

 If password is not set, a random one will be generated and written to the terminal once the user has been created.

+If the path to an SSH public key (e.g. `id_rsa.pub`) is passed in using the `-k` option, then that public key will be added to the new user's authorized SSH keys and they will be able to log in to their container using the corresponding private key.
+If no key file is provided, then they will be limited to password auth only.

 By default, the user's container will be the caida/stardust-basic:latest image.
 If a user requires a different image, this can be specified by modifying `/etc/dockersh.ini` to add a custom section for that user.
 The default image can also be changed by editing this file.

-The newly created user will also be assigned a 100GB volume for their persistent storage.
+The newly created user will also be assigned a volume for their persistent storage.
 This volume is implemented as a file on disk, which is configured as an ext4 file system.
-You can change the default volume size by setting the `STARDUSTVOLUMESIZE` environment variable to the desired volume size (in megabytes).
-Note that you will probably need to pass the `-E` flag to sudo to ensure this environment variable is passed through to the root shell that is running the user creation script.
+You can change the default volume size by setting the `-V` argument to the desired volume size (in megabytes).
+The default volume size is 100 GB.

 To constrain the amount of CPU time and memory for the user's container, you can set the `cpulimit` and `memhardlimit` configuration options in